 I left Los Angeles early in the afternoon of a cloudy Thursday after surfing the morning in Santa Monica.
-I dropped off my rental foam boardat the Rider Shack on Washington Boulevard and made my way out of the nightmare that is L.A. traffic, north on the 405 towards Palmdale.
+I dropped off my rental board at the Rider Shack on Washington Boulevard and made my way out of the nightmare that is L.A. traffic, north on the 405 towards Palmdale.
 Past Mojave, I rolled onto the Eastern Sierra Scenic Byway.
-I would follow it from here to the Nevada border where it ends in Topaz, on my way to skiing in Squaw Valley near Lake Tahoe.
-Mammoth Mountain is on that stretch as well and my pass allowed me to go to both resorts any day of the week, so I tried my best to avoid weekends and the crowds.
+I would follow it from there to the Nevada border where it ends in Topaz, on my way to skiing in Squaw Valley near Lake Tahoe.
+Mammoth Mountain is on that stretch as well and my pass allowed me to go to both resorts any day of the week.
+I tried my best to avoid weekends and the crowds.
 This meant I had a few days to kill before hitting the slopes.

-Along the scenic route, there are a few well known rock climbing areas that provide great tests for those at all skill levels, from the most novice beginners to the most seasoned experts, as well as a great diversity in style.
+Along the impressive route are a few well-known rock climbing areas that offer a great diversity in style and test the ability of all skill levels, from beginners to seasoned experts.
 Mt.
 Whitney’s bold face offers alpine style mountaineering.
-Bishop, a town a little further north, is home to bouldering: climbing short routes without a rope, and often more technically difficult climbing.
+Bishop, a town north on the byway, is home to bouldering: climbing short problems without a rope, and often more technically difficult.
 In Lone Pine, and the Alabama Hills directly below the Whitney Portal, there are countless trad and sport routes, climbs that require a rope and light equipment, what you would typically think of as rock climbing.

-On Friday morning, it wags apparent the weekend crowds were getting an early start.
-Wandering around I had noticed some anchors and bolts on the walls, signs of climbing routes, and apparently, I had made my camp right in a prime climbing area called the Cattle Pocket.
-An hour later and people were up on the wall behind me, families and friends enjoying the craft and the company.
-On my walkabout I had found a couple bouldering problems, but I quickly realized this was not the right area for that.
-I returned to my campsite to soak up the sun and the rest of my beers while watching others climb, jealous of the feeling they must be having.
+On Friday morning, it was apparent the weekend crowds were getting an early start.
+I noticed some anchors and bolts on the walls, signs of climbing routes and, apparently, I had made my camp right in a prime climbing area called the Cattle Pocket.
+An hour later people were up on the wall behind me, families and friends enjoying the craft and the company.
+On my walkabout I had found a couple bouldering problems, but I quickly realized this was not the right spot for that.
+I returned to my campsite to soak up the sun and the rest of my beers while watching others climb, jealous of the state of flow they must be feeling.

 Saturday morning, I woke up early to try to capture photos of the sunrise hitting the eastern faces.
 By noon, seemingly every rock had someone hanging off it.
-I had only ever really climbed inside and so seeing these people on real rock unearthed a deep longing.
+Seeing these people on real rock unearthed a deep longing in me.
 I was determined to find some rocks to climb.
-I spent a couple hours in the middle of the day getting a small taste of what I was missing and returned to my campsite pleased but not satisfied.
+Amongst the boulders, I found a few problems I could complete and returned to my campsite pleased, but not satisfied.

-Watching the climbers right above me, I chatted with some of the groups around.
-Another guy was there by himself, on the road from Seattle living out of his van for the time being.
-He had climbed with a couple strangers but they were leaving soon.
-His name was Eric.
+Watching the climbers right above me, I chatted with some of the groups nearby.
+A climber from Seattle named Eric was living out of his van for the time being.
+He had found a few people to climb with for the morning, but they were leaving soon.
 He asked if I climbed.
-I said I did but mostly bouldering and I didn’t have a harness.
-He said that’s okay, I have one; want to climb?
-I said hell yes.

-Being a boulderer I am also not very experienced in the practices of belay, tending the rope while your partner is on the wall.
+Being a boulderer, I was not practiced in belay, tending the rope while your partner is on the wall.
 I explained this to Eric, but he said it was no problem.
-He had been taught by people more experienced than him, and he was happy to take part in that tradition.
+He had been taught by people more experienced than him, and he was happy to take part in the tradition.
 We walked over to an easy route in a nearby section called the Corridors.
 He led the climb, placing the carabiners and coaching me on how to use a gri-gri, a belay device, from up on the wall.
 He flew up, and after slowly and nervously letting him down, it was my turn.

 JOHN ALPAUGH is from Barrie, Ontario.
 He attended Dalhousie University and received a degree in physics and philosophy.
 His work has been featured in Blank Spaces magazine.